Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 Note the $1/3$ power of the planet mass, which arises from the mass dependence of the Hill radius.
 As a planet grows, its feeding zone expands, but the mass of new planetesimals within the expanded feeding zone rises more slowly than linearly.
 We thus obtain the isolation mass by setting the planet mass equal to the mass of the planetesimals in the feeding zone of the original disk,

 which gives,

-Evaluating this expression in the terrestrial planet region, taking $a = 1 \ {\rm AU}$, $\Sigma_p = 10 \ {\rm g cm}^{-2}$, $M_* = M_\odot$ and $C = 2 \sqrt{3}$ \cite{lissauer93}, we obtain,
+Evaluating this expression in the terrestrial planet region, taking $a = 1 \ {\rm AU}$, $\Sigma_p = 10 \ {\rm g \ cm}^{-2}$, $M_* = M_\odot$ and $C = 2 \sqrt{3}$ \cite{lissauer93}, we obtain,

 Isolation is therefore likely to occur late in the formation of the terrestrial planets.
-Repeating the estimate for the conditions appropriate to the formation of Jupiter's core, using $\Sigma_p = 10 \ {\rm g cm}^{-2}$ as adopted by \citet{pollack96}\footnote{Note that this is a factor of several enhanced above the minimum mass Solar Nebula value.}, gives,
+Repeating the estimate for the conditions appropriate to the formation of Jupiter's core, using $\Sigma_p = 10 \ {\rm g \ cm}^{-2}$ as adopted by \citet{pollack96}\footnote{Note that this is a factor of several enhanced above the minimum mass Solar Nebula value.}, gives,

 This estimate is comparable to, or larger than, the current best determinations for the mass of the Jovian core \cite{guillot05}.
-Full isolation may or may not be relevant to the formation of Jupiter, depending upon the adopted disk model.
+The concept of the isolation mass may or may not be relevant to the formation of Jupiter, depending upon the adopted disk model (and other issues, such as the importance of pebble accretion and migration).